shahinam2/PDFPal-Backend/readme.md

     ![4-splitter.gif](readme-content/4-splitter.gif)

-1. 1.The following is an example of removing a page from a pdf file:
+1. The following is an example of removing a page from a pdf file:

     ![5-1-single-page-remover.gif](readme-content/5-1-single-page-remover.gif)

-1. 2.The following is an example of removing a range of pages from a pdf file:
+1. The following is an example of removing a range of pages from a pdf file:

     ![5-2-multiple-page-remover.gif](readme-content/5-2-multiple-page-remover.gif)